 (He was right, but HUSH)

-I froze in shock before looking over at my so-called date with my “woman, you set me up!” face..
+I froze in shock before looking over at my so-called date with my “Woman, you set me up!” face..

 She smiled, clapped and shouted “Amen” as the nearby worshipers helped me to the front.

-I stood before him, associating his face with those delicious pork chops and gravy that he so skillfully cooked and served during the week.
+I stood before him, associating his sweaty, greasy face with those delicious pork chops and gravy that he so skillfully cooked and served during the week.
 Pavlov’s Dog syndrome made me salivate with the thought.
 I guess to him, my facial expression was that of a lost soul, possessed by king demon Pazuzu, in need of exorcism.

 The oiled palm reached my forehead.
-In my imagination, I swear I could hear the “Kali Ma” tribute chant from “Indiana Jones And The Temple Of Doom” as I waited for Mola Ram to remove my beating heart from my heathen chest.
+In my mind, I swear I could hear the “Kali Ma” tribute chant from Indiana Jones And The Temple Of Doom as I waited for Mola Ram to remove my beating heart from my heathen chest.

 I respectfully closed my eyes as he prayed fervently for me.
 I had no choice.
-I had already been publicly shamed and felt like a pornhound, thanks to her.
-I wasn’t going to insult the church as well.
-As he continued to pray I wondered what he actually knew about me.
-Had she told him what she perceived to be my intentions?
-Had he already deduced my “sin state” from some past activity in his deli?
+I had already been publicly shamed and made to look like a sleezy porn-hound, thanks to her.
+I wasn’t about to insult the church as well.

 Like I said before, my memory fails me.
 Oh well.